OSGP/open-smart-grid-platform/README.md

 ## Contributing

-Please read [CODE_OF_CONDUCT.md](https://github.com/OSGP/Documentation/blob/development/opensourcecommunity/code-of-conduct.md), [CONTRIBUTING.md](CONTRIBUTING.md) and [GOVERNANCE.md](https://github.com/OSGP/Documentation/blob/development/opensourcecommunity/governance.md) for details on the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Contact